DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 - In general, I want to increase the pace of play, so I will change the current movement system to reflect that.
 - Fix the wall-running
 - Fix going up & down slopes
+- Do cool visual effects when moving
+	- FOV change when sprinting

 ### Enemies
 - Fix the jank for the currently existing enemies